UoB-OOP/COMS10017-2022/week13.md

 ```shell
 > git --version
 ```
+Note that we advise that Windows users use [Git for Windows](https://gitforwindows.org/) as this seamlessly manages your credentials.
+Linux and Mac users should refer to Github's guide: [Connecting to GitHub with SSH](https://docs.github.com/en/github-ae@latest/authentication/connecting-to-github-with-ssh).
+Note that this distinction means that you will refer to your remote repo differently, depending on whether your are a Windows, Mac or Linux user.

 Git should report back the version you have installed.
 Next, we need a place in the Cloud to be used as a repository.
 Only one repository is needed for your entire team, that is why only one of you